gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 ![alt text][img1] ![alt text][img2] ![alt text][img3] ![alt text][img4] ![alt text][img5]

-All seemed relatively fairly easy to classify
+All seemed relatively fairly easy to classify, except 2nd and 4th which are smaller and slightly higher.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).